[KubeCon Day 2] We arrived at KubeCon North America

 The real thing starts tomorrow!

-Starting tomorrow, I hope to be able to post blog posts about information about the sessions I attended at the KubeCon conference.
+Starting tomorrow, I hope to be able to post blog posts about the sessions I attended at the KubeCon conference.

-(There will be a party after the session, so I'm not sure if I'll be able to post a blog on the day, but I'll try my best.)
+(There will be a party after the session, so I'm not sure if I'll be able to blog about it on the day, but I'll do my best.)